Skip to main content

 Limitations: Anyone who intercepts the credentials can impersonate the charger.
 No charger identity verification beyond the password.

-Security Profile 2: TLS with Client Certificates
+Security Profile 2: TLS with client certificates

 How it works: